 To be considered for admission to the ITC program, transfer students must first be formally admitted to ASU.
-For more information, see "Transfer Applicants," page 62.
+For more information, see "Application Materials Required," page 66.

-Note: Once students receive notification of ASU admission, all education transfer students must attend an Initial Advising Session (IAS), as their first step in securing academic advisement from the college.
-These sessions are conducted by academic advisors and are provided in groups according to the student's desired degree program (early childhood, elementary, secondary, special education, multi-lingual/multicultural).
+Note: Once students receive notification of ASU admission, all education transfer students must attend an Initial Advising Session (IAS) as their first step in securing academic advisement from the college.
+These sessions are conducted by academic advisors and are provided in groups according to the student's desired degree program (early childhood, elementary, secondary, special education, multilingual/multicultural).
 During the IAS, students are given an overview of the various ITC programs available, application requirements are discussed, and individualized degree audits (through the Degree Audits Reporting System) are provided to each student.
 Course selection, degree requirements, and general education requirements are also covered during these sessions.
 To sign up for an IAS, call the Office of Student Services at 480/965-5555.
 ASU Undergraduate Admissions should receive the application for admission to ASU, transcripts, and other required information at least five months before the ITC application deadline for the desired ITC admission semester.

-For students who are considering transferring to ASU and the College of Education, but who are not yet committed to ASU as their school of choice, they may schedule an appointment with the transfer recruitment specialist, by calling 480/965-5555, or e-mail specific questions to education@asu.edu.
+Students who are considering transferring to ASU and the College of Education, but who are not yet committed to ASU as their school of choice, may schedule an appointment with the transfer recruitment specialist, by calling 480/965-5555.

-Students should access the ASU Education Transfer guides for optimal course selection on the Web at asu.edu/provost/articulation.
+Transfer students from Arizona institutions should access the ASU Education Transfer guides for optimal course selection on the Web at asu.edu/provost/articulation.